If you experience sudden changes in vision it may be the result of a visual migraine.

 - Changes in taste, smell, or sense of touch.

 An aura can occur with or without a migraine, and may sometimes precede a headache.
 The visual distortions are temporary and usually last around 30 minutes.
 They can impact performance in certain activities, such as driving and reading.

 The most common visual symptoms of migraine auras include:

 - Zigzagging lines

 Retinal migraines are rare, affecting 1 in 200 migraine sufferers.

-Retinal migraines usually indicate a serious underlying health problem, and are considered a medical emergency.
+Retinal migraines can be an indication of a serious hidden health problem, retinal disease or other eye disease.
+These are considered a medical emergency.

-However, most doctors believe that they are caused by the same factors that lead to the classic migraine, including:
+Most eye doctors believe they are caused by the same factors that lead to classic migraines, including:

 - Family history of migraines

 - Increased estrogen